-Well, this news story from a while back is a real-world example of why locking your network down is so important.
+Well, this old, but still relevant news story is a real-world example of why locking your WiFi network down is so important.
 I ran across it while doing some research for a related blog post and thought I’d share it with you.

 A man in Camden, New Jersey piggybacked onto his neighbors’ unprotected, open WiFi network and used it to download thousands of images and videos depicting child pornography onto his own laptop.

 Of course when the cops came looking for the culprit, they didn’t knock on the perpetrator’s door.
-Instead, they followed the digital trail of the crime to the home of the innocent neighbors because the illegal images and videos were downloaded using their Wi-Fi network.
+Instead, they followed the digital trail of the crime to the home of the innocent neighbors because the illegal images and videos were downloaded over their WiFi network.

 Since the couple were actually innocent of the crime, a thorough search of all the computers in the home found nothing incriminating so the police began to suspect a piggy-backing neighbor.
 And sure enough they quickly found him.